bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 .. _userguide_graph:

-Visualizing Network Graphs
+Visualizing network graphs
 ==========================

-Bokeh has added native support for creating network graph visualizations with configurable interactions between edges and nodes.
+Bokeh lets you create network graph visualizations and configure interactions between edges and nodes.

-Edge and Node Renderers
+Edge and node renderers
 -----------------------

-The key feature of the ``GraphRenderer`` is that it maintains separate sub-GlyphRenderers for the graph nodes and the graph edges.
-This allows for customizing the nodes by modifying the GraphRenderer's ``node_renderer`` property.
-It's possible to replace the default Circle node glyph with any XYGlyph instance, for example a Rect or Ellipse glyph.
-Similarly, the style properties of the edges can be modified through the ``edge_renderer`` property.
+The ``GraphRenderer`` model maintains separate sub-``GlyphRenderers`` for graph nodes and edges.
+This lets you customize nodes by modifying the ``node_renderer`` property of the ``GraphRenderer``.
+You can replace the default Circle node glyph with any instance of the XYGlyph such as Rect or Ellipse glyph.
+You can similarly modify the style properties of edges through the ``edge_renderer`` property.
+To work with edge glyphs, use the ``multi_line`` glyph method.
-The edge glyph is currently limited to a MultiLine glyph.

-There are a couple of requirements for the data sources belonging to these
+Observe the following requirements for the data sources belonging to these sub-renderers:
-sub-renderers:

-- The ColumnDataSource associated with the node sub-renderer must have a column named ``"index"`` that contains the unique indices of the nodes.
+- The ``ColumnDataSource`` of the node sub-renderer must have an ``"index"`` column with the unique indices of the nodes.
-- The ColumnDataSource associated with the edge sub-renderer has two required
+- The ``ColumnDataSource`` of the edge sub-renderer must have a ``"start"`` and ``"end"`` column.
-  columns: ``"start"`` and ``"end"``.
 These columns contain the node indices for the start and end of the edges.

-It's possible to add extra meta-data to these data sources to in order to add vectorized glyph styling or make data available for callbacks or hover tooltips.
+You can add extra meta-data to these sources to enable vectorized glyph styling or make data available for callbacks or hover tooltips.

-Here's a code snippet that:
+The following code snippet

-- replaces the node glyph with an Ellipse
+- replaces a node glyph with an Ellipse,
-- sets the ``height`` and ``width`` attributes of the Ellipse as scalar values
+- assigns scalar values to the ``height`` and ``width`` attributes of the Ellipse,
-- sets the ``fill_color`` attribute of the Ellipse as a vectorized field and adds the values to the node data source.
+- assigns a vector field to the ``fill_color`` attribute of the Ellipse,
+- and adds the assigned values to the node data source.

 .. code-block:: python